Skip to content

 Prerequisites

-Note: If you have activated the RUM Headless service, the prerequisites have already been automatically configured for you, and you can directly integrate the application.
+Note: If you have activated the RUM Headless service, the prerequisites have been automatically configured for you.
+You can directly integrate the application.

 Application Integration